sai-synapse-labs/filetao-main/EDUCATION.md

-### Detailed User Education and Policies for FileTAO
+### Detailed User Education and Policies for TensorStorage

 **Introduction**

-Welcome to FileTAO (built on Bittensor), where we prioritize secure and responsible decentralized data storage.
+Welcome to TensorStorage (built on Bittensor), where we prioritize secure and responsible decentralized data storage.
 Our protocol, built with end-to-end encryption on top of the bittensor decentralized network, offers users unparalleled control and security over their data.
 This comprehensive guide is designed to help you understand the best practices for using our service, ensuring legal compliance, maintaining high security standards, and upholding ethical conduct.

 #### Understanding End-to-End Encryption